 In Situ Science is a not-for-profit organisation dedicated to supporting scientific research, education and public awareness.
 Find out more about the work we do here, join our mailing list, or drop us a line at firstname.lastname@example.org to find out how you can get involved.

-You can support In Situ Science though donations.
+You can also support In Situ Science through one-off donations.
 Any amount helps us greatly in supporting Australian science and exploration.

 James O’Hanlon – Director

-James O’Hanlon is a research fellow at the University of New England and when not hosting the In Situ Science podcast you can find him searching for rare plants and animals across the globe.
+James O’Hanlon is a researcher, artist, and science communicator, and when not hosting the In Situ Science podcast you can find him searching for rare plants and animals across the globe.
 Find out more about his research and outreach here.

 Marie Herberstein – Director